Standard conjectures for abelian fourfolds: Exotic classes

-\begin{lemma} Under the Assumption \ref{assumassum}, two exotic subsets cannot intersect in exactly two elements. \end{lemma} \begin{proof} Suppose that there are two exotic subsets $I$ and $J$ whose intersection has cardinality two.
+(for all positive integer $n$). \end{lemma} \begin{proof} If we extend the scalars to $\mathbb{F}_{q^n}$ the motive $M_I$ will still be exotic (Remark \ref{assumptionlef}).
+The eigenvalues of Frobenius become $\{\alpha_\sigma^n\}$.
+Hence, by applying (\ref{eq:2}) over this new base field we deduce (\ref{eq:2n}). \end{proof} \begin{lemma} Under the Assumption \ref{assumassum}, two exotic subsets cannot intersect in exactly two elements. \end{lemma} \begin{proof} Suppose that there are two exotic subsets $I$ and $J$ whose intersection has cardinality two.
 Let us call $\alpha,\beta$ the two Frobenius eigenvalues corresponding to $I-I\cap J$ and $\gamma,\delta$ those corresponding to $J-I\cap J$.
-Properties (\ref{eq:1}) and (\ref{eq:2}) give
+Property (\ref{eq:1}) gives